Gavin Mansfield KC is Head of Littleton Chambers.

 Jonathan Cohen was appointed KC in the 2016 round at just 38 years old.
 He is one of the preeminent barristers in his fields of practice.
 He is annually ranked by the Chambers & Partners directory as a leading KC in both commercial litigation and employment law and was nominated by that directory as employment junior of the year in both 2013 and 2015.

 Adam is a commercially minded trial advocate, who has appeared as lead counsel at every level, from the Commercial Court and Queen’s Bench Division to the Court of Appeal, Privy Council and Supreme Court.
 He is recognised in the directories in respect of all his practice areas.

-Barrister of the Year Finalist (The Lawyer Awards 2022), and shortlisted for Employment Silk of the Year (Chambers UK Bar Awards 2022), Mohinderpal Sethi KC MA (Oxon) is Chair of the Employment Law Bar Association and the immediate past Head of the Employment Team.
+Winner of the Civil Lawyer of the Year (Asian Legal Awards 2022), Barrister of the Year Finalist (The Lawyer Awards 2022) and shortlisted for Employment Silk of the Year (Chambers UK Bar Awards 2022), Mohinderpal Sethi KC MA (Oxon) is Chair of the Employment Law Bar Association and the immediate past Head of the Employment Team.